-Autism behavior checklist is a common tool that has 57 items that target several domains of behavior believed to be relevant to autistic disorder.
+The autism behavior checklist is a common tool that has 57 items that target several domains of behavior believed to be relevant to autistic disorder.
 This checklist is usually filled by a caregiver and not by the physician.

 The psychiatric symptom inventories — DSM-IV

 The psychiatric symptom inventories are based on the DSM-IV criteria for the diagnosis of pervasive developmental disorders in addition to other psychiatric diseases in children.
 They are more specific than autism behavior checklists and usually provide more clinically relevant information for the parent.
-Again, this tool is usually used by the parents or other caregivers or the teacher at the school.
+Again, this tool is usually used by the parents, other caregivers or the teacher at the school.

 The structed diagnostic interview

 The structed diagnostic interview for autism is the most specific and sensitive method to diagnose autism in children.
 The interview includes 92 questions that are asked by the clinical care provider to the parents or the caregivers of the child.